 As you change strategies to achieve this, you can check how well your strategies are working by monitoring for changes of the CPA.
 The CPA, in this instance, becomes a Key Performance Indicator (KPI) for your business and it provides, like all other KPIs, a way to measure and evaluate the progression towards a specific business goal.

 Okay, now that the difference between a ‘metric’ and a ‘key performance indicator’ is clear, let’s dive a bit deeper.

-As the example above shows, KPIs enable you to accurately measure your progress as you pursue your campaign goals.
+As the example above shows, KPIs enable you to measure your progress as you pursue your campaign goals accurately.
 They provide the right context to a metric by highlighting its direct relevance to a specific objective.

 It is essential to understand that KPIs are not absolute.
 Any metric can become a KPI depending on the objectives to be pursued.
 Different business verticals will most likely have their own unique set of meaningful KPIs.
 Just like there are a set of most relevant KPIs in online marketing campaigns.